The-Software-Gorilla/tdd-by-example/README.md

   - It would be difficult to see the differences between the Java and C# implementations.
 - As the book is based on Java and JUnit, I had to take some liberties with the C# code because of the subtle differences between C#, Java, NUnit and JUnit.
 - Bear in mind the book was written in 2002, so the Java and JUnit versions it was based on did not have support for lambdas, anonymous functions, etc. We're talking Java 1.4-ish.
 That said, the concepts are still as relevant today as they were 20-some years ago.

+### 'ch17' and 'money' folders
+Chapter 17 of the book is a retrospective on the Money example.
+In it, Kent suggests a refactor of the Expression interface into a class.
+I decided to give that a try to see if I can resolve the "plus" duplication.
+He also suggested a refactor of the unit tests to leverage fixtures.
+I took that on in the Chapter 17 code.

+The 'money' folder contains some additional changes I wanted to experiment with that do not relate to the book at all.
+I decided to add functionality to the application to fetch realtime currency values from an API at [FreecurrencyAPI](https://freecurrencyapi.com/).
+I wanted to be able to use the example to retrieve the exchange rates from the API in realtime and do the real conversions.
+This meant quite a bit of refactoring of currency values to support decimal-based conversions.
+I also used this section to create a command line utility to convert, add, and multiply currency, and I built some REST service endpoints to enable a web/mobile front-end.
+I may add the front-end later.

 ## Key Concepts from the Book